 The Tones is an ensemble for students with tenorand bass voices.
 The goal of this course is to provide students the chance to learn to read music, develop their voices and experience manystyles of vocal music.
 The following vocal/musicalskills for ensemble singing will be stressed: proper posture and breathing, proper vocal production, blend and balance, sight-readingproficiency, ear training, expansion of the vocal range, a cappella and accompanied singing, and dynamic nuances through singing 2 - 4 part music.
 Various languages may be incorporated in the repertoire, designed to challenge and improve the musicianship of every member.
 The Tones is agroup which performs as a stand-alone ensemble as well as part of the Adrian High School mixed (SATB) ensemble: the Concert Choir.
-Participationin at public performances each trimester, including district and state MSVMA festivals, as well as other public performances is a requirement of this class.
-Out-of-school rehearsals, performances, and activities are part of the course grade.
-These activities are integral elements that support and extend learning in the classroom.
-At home practice is encouraged.
-Vocal part files will be made available online.
+Participationin at public performances each trimester, includingdistrict and state MSVMA festivals, as well as other public performances is a requirement of this class.
+Practices/Performances outside of the scheduled school day are required for this course.

-MUS 061/062/063 CONCERT ORCHESTRA (3 Trimesters)
+MUS 061/062/063 CONCERT ORCHESTRA

 The AHS Concert Orchestra is a course mainly for 9th and 10th grade students that provides instruction designed to increase and refine playing skills on stringed instruments in aperformance-based setting.
-Opportunity for learning in large and small ensembles as well asthe basics of music theory, history and composition are provided.
+Opportunity for learning in large and small ensembles as well as the basics of music theory, history and composition are provided.
 This course also provides an entry place for students wishing to learn to play the violin, viola, cello or string bass at the high school level.